Hypergamy is a fundamental, innate female drive, to seek men who are “better than they are”.

-Other estimates, in the cases of fathers who are confident of being the actual fathers, range from 1.9% to 2.9%.
+Other estimates, in the cases of fathers who are confident of being the actual fathers, it ranges from 1.9% to 2.9%.

-Now don’t get me wrong, to me these are still high numbers in my opinion, but they’re far from the scare-mongering, finger pointing and slut-shaming of some
+Now don’t get me wrong, these are still high numbers in my opinion, but they’re far from the scare-mongering, finger-pointing, and slut-shaming of some manosphere authors.

 Who Gets Cheated?

-It looks like it’s men from lower classes who get cheated the most, which makes sense from an hypergamy perspective: women seek men from high social classes.
-And men from lower classes simply have a lot more men that score higher than them.
+And that makes sense from a hypergamy perspective: women seek men from higher social classes.
+And men from lower classes simply have a lot more men who score higher than them.

-So here is your first clue on not being cheated: to reduce your risk of cheating, be a high status man.
+So here is your first clue about not being cheated: to reduce your risk of cheating, be a high-status man.

-Higher risks of non-paternity also happen in non-married couples, couples who are often physically distant and couples with concurrent partners (no shit Sherlock, eh? :).
+Researchers point out that higher risks of non-paternity also happen in non-married couples, couples who are often physically distant, and couples with concurrent partners (no shit Sherlock, eh? :).